xpsi-group/xpsi/docs/source/install.rst

 Python dependencies
 ^^^^^^^^^^^^^^^^^^^

-The following Python packages are required for nested sampling:
+The following Python packages are required for nested sampling (see below how to install PyMultiNest and mpi4py from source):

 * `PyMultiNest <https://github.com/JohannesBuchner/PyMultiNest>`_
   (the interface to the MultiNest library)